jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 breach).
 We looked at how many vulnerabilities they had per host on average.12

 What we found is the median
 company in all categories had almost no vulnerabilities (with random organizations being just a bit higher).
-This can happen because so many breaches arent tied to vulnerabilities.
+This can happen because so many breaches aren’t tied to vulnerabilities.
-12And by average, we mean median because statistics isnt hard enough already.
-Mode.
-Scratching
-the surface

 However, the tails of the distribution tell a different story.
 While security\- concerned organizations run a